 Design is contemporary, and interiors are simplistic yet practical.
 Local artisans were engaged to beautify interior and exterior spaces, and your eyes are drawn to Batik-work cushions, vast globe-like garden sculptures, honey-coloured furnishings, and a brass fish suspended above the staircase.
 Cuisine is modern, too: Kumu is a sister hotel of Fort Bazaar and The Wallawwa and shares similarly polished butler-style service.
 Watersports haven Bentota is 30 minutes' drive away, as is Lunuganga, the enviable tropical garden of the late architect, Geoffrey Bawa.
-Galle is an hour's train ride, a scenic coastal chug.
+Galle is an hour's train ride away, a scenic coastal chug.

 - A very relaxing spot, thanks to its quiet end-of-beach setting